darklang/dark/fsharp-backend/src/QueueWorker/README.md

-# LibBackend
+# QueueWorker

-The backend application around Dark.
-Everything from user management, web servers, logging, DBs, etc. Also includes functions which cannot be implemented in the client.
+Pulls user events from the queue and runs them.